squid-cache/squid-cache.github.io/Features/IPv6.rst

 === NAT Interception Proxy (aka "Transparent") ===

-NAT simply does not exist in IPv6.
-By Design.
+IPv6 was originally designed to work without NAT.
+That all changed around 2010 with the introduction of NAT66 and NPT66.

-Given that interception is actually a feature gained by secretly twisting NAT routes inside out and back on themselves.
+## Given that interception is actually a feature gained by secretly twisting NAT routes inside out and back on themselves.
 It's quite logical that a protocol without NAT cannot do interception that way.

-Linux [[Features/Tproxy4|TPROXY v4]] is capable of IPv6.
+ * Linux [[Features/Tproxy4|TPROXY v4]] is capable of IPv6.
 Kernel and iptables releases containing IPv6 TPROXYv4 are now readily available.

+ * Linux versions had IPv6 NAT capability added late in the 3.x series.
+It should be stable enough to use in Linux 4.0+, YMMV though.

-BSD '''divert''' sockets provide equivalent functionality for recent OpenBSD and derivative systems.
-As of March 2012 work is underway to get support for these sockets working.
+ * BSD '''divert''' sockets provide TPROXY equivalent functionality for recent OpenBSD and derivative systems.
+Support for ''tproxy'' mode on BSD was added to Squid-3.4.

+ * BSD '''redirect''' sockets provide NAT66 functionality for recent OpenBSD and derivative systems.
+But are not supported by Squid due to kernel API issues.

 === Delay Pools ===

 Squid delay pools are still linked to class-B and class-C networking (from pre-1995 Internet design).
 Until that gets modernized the address-based pool classes can't apply to IPv6 address sizes.

-The one pool that should still work is the Squid-3 username based pool.
+The pools that should still work are the Squid-3 username based pool, or tag based pool.

 === WCCP (v1 and v2) ===

 WCCP is a Cisco protocol designed very closely around IPv4.

-As yet there is no IPv6 equivalent for Squid to use.
+WCCP draft specifications have been updated to define IPv6 support.
+But Squid has not been updated to use the new syntax.

 === ARP (MAC address ACLs) ===